-Why study cultural ecology in Australia?
+Why study natural and cultural ecology in Australia?

 Travel throughout North Queensland, exploring different ecosystems with high biodiversity and landscape values.
 From bushland to rainforest to the Great Barrier Reef, you’ll practice fieldwork techniques and observe some of Australia’s unique animal species.
 Through the program’s strong partnerships with researchers, you’ll have opportunities to network, build skills and experience, and participate in an existing research project.